'By far the best of his generation' - Coolmore unveil fees for City Of Troy and Auguste Rodin plus a big rise for Wootton Bassett

 While Auguste Rodin is expected to take in this month's Japan Cup, he already has an equally impressive CV with top-tier triumphs in the Futurity Trophy at Doncaster followed by the Derby and Irish Derby, Irish Champion Stakes and Breeders’ Cup Turf last year.
 He has added the Prince of Wales's Stakes at Royal Ascot during 2024.

 "Auguste Rodin must be the best-value horse in Europe at €30,000 and is a fantastic-looking individual," said O'Loughlin.
-"Six Group 1 successes at two, three and four years, he’s by a sensational stallion in Deep Impact, while his first three dams all performed at the highest level over a mile or less."
+"Six Group 1 successes at two, three and four, he's by a sensational stallion in Deep Impact, while his first three dams all performed at the highest level over a mile or less."

 It was only on Monday that Coolmore announced that National Stakes winner Henry Longfellow would be retiring to the Irish headquarters in Tipperary.